-When the correct target site is confirmed with the microelectrode, the permanent DBS electrode is inserted and tested for about 20 minutes.
+When the correct target site is confirmed with the microelectrode, the permanent DBS electrode is inserted and tested.
 The testing does not focus on relief of motor symptoms but rather on unwanted stimulation-induced side effects.
 This is because the beneficial effects of stimulation may take hours or days to develop, whereas any unwanted effects will be present immediately.
 For the testing, we deliberately turn the device up to a higher intensity than is normally used, in order to deliberately produce unwanted stimulation-induced side effects (such as tingling in the arm or leg, difficulty speaking, a pulling sensation in the tongue or face, or flashing lights).
 The sensations produced at high intensities of stimulation during this testing are experienced as strange but not painful.

 Our department recently became one of the first ten programs in the world to offer a procedure that allows DBS electrodes to be implanted with the patient asleep in an MRI scanner instead of awake in the operating room.
 Parkinson’s and dystonia patients may now undergo surgery without having a frame placed on their heads and without having to be awake.
 This new procedure is potentially appropriate for: